 So this is all really quite scary right?
 It doesn’t have to be!
 There are some REALLY simple, easy ways to prevent this happening so you can enjoy paddling all year round.
 This article absolutely shouldn’t be an excuse to not get on the water all year round.
 But it SHOULD be an excuse to understand the conditions you’re paddling in further.
 And go on your paddle trip prepared!

 The first thing to think about if you do take an unexpected swim, is to stay calm.
 Stay calm, and get out of the water as quickly as you can.
-However, if something happens where that’s not possible, the RNLI recommend three simple steps if you enter the water unexpectedly and begin to suffer from cold water shock:
+However, if something happens where that’s not possible, the RNLI recommend three simple steps if you enter the water unexpectedly:

 - Take a minute.
 The initial effects of cold water pass in less than a minute so don’t try to swim straight away.